nu11ptr/uni_error/README.md

 ## Overview

-Rust has a great system for handling conditional success in the form of `Result<T, E>`, but using this in practice often leads to reinventing the wheel, esp. when needs are intially unknown.
+Rust has a great system for handling conditional success in the form of `Result<T, E>`, but using this in practice often leads to reinventing the wheel, especially when the program's needs are intially unknown.

-I wrote this crate for myself to be my universal error type after I noticed these things in my programs:
+I wrote this crate for myself to be my universal error type after I noticed these trends in my programs:

 1. Most simple applications just need a text error for the user.
 That's it.